If you don't know which citation style to use, ask your instructor which style is appropriate for research done in the discipline.

 Other citation managers are available online for free use.
 At CSU-Pueblo, these resources are yours to use; however, the library does not provide support for them.

 Need to quickly grab the citation for a book or article?
-Check to see if the database has a cite button!
+Use the "citation" button in SuperSearch or click on EndNote to send the citation to a citation management tool.

 Remember: The cite button is not foolproof.
 Always double-check the citation before submitting your final paper.